-The Director of Knowledge Exchange and Employability chairs the Creative Industries Sector Group on behalf of the New Anglia Local Enterprise Partnership.
-This is a partnership between Norfolk & Suffolk for the development of the infrastructure to support the growth in digital creative businesses in the region and provide strategic direction for their development.
-A collaborative approach to sector-specific skills development has been the chief focus of the group as talent supply remains a key issue for businesses in creative industries.
-The Director of Knowledge Exchange and Employability sits on the New Anglia Innovation Board, New Anglia Cultural Board, Norwich Towns Deal Board and New Anglia Tech Council.
+The Director of Knowledge Exchange and Employability works alongside economic development teams at Norfolk County and Norwich City Councils to contribute to the growth strategy for Norfolk & Suffolk, particularly representing the interests of the digital creative sector.
+A collaborative approach to sector-specific skills development has been a chief focus of this work as talent supply remains a key issue for businesses in creative industries.
+The University's new Immersive Visualisation and Simulation Lab is a focus for work in collaboration with Aviva and the region's 'Business in the Community' group to address skills deficits and create new opportunities in economically deprived areas of our city.
+The Director of Knowledge Exchange and Employability sits on the New Anglia Innovation Board, New Anglia Cultural Board, Norwich Towns Deal Board, Norwich Creative Compact, the Norfolk Museums Development Foundation and New Anglia Tech Council.